ducthann/ducthann/README.md

-I am a Ph.D. candidate in Computer Science at UIC.
-My primary research interest lies in advancing the field of provably correct software.
-I focus on program semantics and correctness, with a particular emphasis on concurrent systems.
-Currently, I work on techniques for verifying the correctness of concurrent C programs using VST and Iris.
-My goal is to prove the correctness of realistic concurrent systems code and to develop simpler, more compositional approaches to reasoning about fine-grained concurrency.
+My primary research interest lies in advancing provably correct software, with a focus on developing and applying formal verification techniques for concurrent programs.
+In particular, I am developing techniques to verify the correctness of concurrent C programs using the Verified Software Toolchain and Iris, with the goal of proving the correctness of realistic systems-level concurrent code and developing simpler, more scalable approaches to reasoning about fine-grained concurrency.

-📫 Reach me at: nguyen@ducthan.net
+📫 Reach me at: dnguye96@uic.edu
 🌐 Website: https://ducthan.net